dnebing/log-persist/README.md

 Also the log levels will only be updated when the component starts.

-So in a cluster configuration, changes to logs in one node will be persisted but other nodes will not process the changes until they are restarted.
+~~So in a cluster configuration, changes to logs in one node will be persisted but other nodes will not process the changes until they are restarted.~~

-Normally this will not be a problem as you don't often change logging levels all that frequently.
+~~Normally this will not be a problem as you don't often change logging levels all that frequently.~~

-But it is noted here so you can keep it in mind.
+~~But it is noted here so you can keep it in mind.~~

+That used to be the case, but not any more.

+In this branch, you have access to the new cluster-wide messaging fix.

+In here, when the filter intercepts a log level change, it will persist it, but it will also send a message on the LMB about the change.
+We bridge that to ClusterLink for broadcast, and each node will get the message and update the log4j config to match.

+Now this repo is enterprise-ready since log level changes are shared across the cluster!